All Episodes

 And depending on what state I'm in, I'll be in compliance with no phone laws.

-Well, you'll be able to Dick Tracy it.
+Well, you'll be able to dick tracy it.

 I mean, it will do that.

-If your phone's nearby, it does not have the guts inside to take a phone.
+It does not have the guts inside to take a phone.

 Your iPhone has to receive the phone.